Why Buy A Walk-in Tub?

 - Wheelchair-accessible tub – they also call these slide-in tubs; these are walk-in tubs with a wider entrance and no step to climb over, making them ideal for wheelchair users who can be helped from their chair and into the seat.
 Because they are larger, they are more expensive and will take up more space because of the outward opening door, but for a wheelchair user, this makes life much easier when it comes to bath time!

 Why Would Someone Need or Consider a Walk-in Tub?

 A walk-in tub is great for seniors who have mobility problems, balance issues, struggling with their weight, or in a wheelchair.
 Compared to a standard tub, it’s much safer to get in and out of, and they have built-in features like non-slip surfaces and handrails.

 Stepping into a walk-in tub is much safer and simpler than a standard tub, walk-in tubs allow seniors to stay independent and age at home.

 How to Choose a Walk-in Tub?

-First consider your needs, do you require something wheelchair-accessible?
+First, consider your needs.
+Do you require something wheelchair-accessible?
 What features are a must for them?
-Once you know the size of shape of tub you need, you can consider luxury features like hydrotherapy or massage, then you can just shop around for every model that has what you need that fits your budget.
+Once you know the size or shape of the tub you need, you can consider luxury features like hydrotherapy or massage; then, you can shop around for every model that has what you need that fits your budget.